-Train carriages nearest to the driver or guard are lit and safest at night.
+Train carriages nearest to the driver or guard have a blue light on it and are safest at night.

-9.6 Safety Apps
+6.6 Safety Apps

 The Emergency Plus app is a national emergency app that you can use to get help as soon as possible in an emergency situation.